“A TRULY BEAUTIFUL PIECE OF FILM ART...

 Professor Volkan is at the forefront of understanding societal conflict from a psychological perspective.
 His field work in conflict resolution is unparalleled.

-The film recounts Dr. Volkan's lifetime journey in informal diplomacy or "peoples' diplomacy" working in The Middle East, Estonia, the former Yugoslavia, and The Republic of Georgia.
-It depicts his work with leaders, refugees and war orphans.
-The storyline dramatizes the new vocabulary he has developed over the decades for understanding the emotional life of large groups.
+The film recounts Volkan's journey in unofficial diplomacy working in The Middle East, Estonia, the former Yugoslavia and The Republic of Georgia.
+The story dramatizes the new vocabulary he created for understanding large group psychology.

 ONE CAN SEE IN THIS FILM A SPECIAL AURA AROUND THIS MAN WHO HAS MANAGED TO WITNESS THE WORST OF HUMANITY YET BRING FAITH AND LOVE TO THE SADDEST ”